panelbearhq/panelbear-nextjs/README.md

 You can enable debug mode to send events when testing things locally.
 It will also log messages to console.

-You can now import, and use the Panelbear hook on your project.

 ```javascript
 // ./pages/_app.js